CodeFromAnywhere/gptide/docs/README.md

 yarn dev
 ```

-This runs the serve on `localhost:42000`.
+This runs the server on `localhost:42000`.
 If you now go back to the site, you should be able to see your own file-system!
 If you don't, make sure you click "API" and ensure `http://localhost:42000` is filled in there.
 I've only tested on chrome, not sure if other browsers allow this http connection (you might get CORS error).

 Alternatively, you can also run the app in `[path-to-repo]/apps/generative-web` using `yarn dev` there.
 It's the same thing, just locally.
 You can also build it using `yarn build` and then run the prod version with `yarn start`.